Citizenship Amendment Act protests: North East Delhi riots

 On 24 February, violent clashes occurred at Jaffrabad and Maujpur in which one police officer and a protester were killed.
 The pro-CAA demonstrators indulged in stone pelting with the anti-CAA protesters and vandalised houses, vehicles and shops.
 The police personnel used tear gas and lathicharge against the protestors.
 Later, it was reported that four protestors also died during the violence.
 The Ministry of Home Affairs stated that the violence appeared orchestrated because of U.S. President Donald Trump's visit to India.

 On 26 February, The United States Commission on International Religious Freedom (USCIRF) condemned the violence in New Delhi.
 USCIRF Chair Tony Perkins said, "We urge the Indian government to make serious efforts to protect Muslims and others targeted by mob violence."

 The Organization of Islamic Cooperation (OIC) has also condemned the New Delhi violence.
 It stated that steps must be taken to prevent the incidents of "Islamophobia" in the country.
 The OIC statement further went on to add that it "condemns the recent and alarming violence against Muslims in India, resulting in the death and injury of innocent people and the arson and vandalism of mosques and Muslim-owned properties."

 The Government of India (GOI) has reacted by describing the criticism from the OIC as "inaccurate, selective, and misleading."
 The GOI also described USCIRF's criticism as "factually inaccurate and misleading, and appear to be aimed at politicising the issue."

 Shaheen Bagh

 Since 14 December, a continuous 24/7 sit in protest is being conducted.
 The protest began in the afternoon of 14 December with just 15 local women, and went on to gather thousands of protesters with crowds reaching as high as 100,000 on Sundays.
 On New Year's Eve, thousands of protesters camping at the site sung the Indian national anthem.
 They were joined in by celebrities and activists on 31 December.
+But in a turn of events, the protest took a turn for the worse when anti India slogans were shouted at Shaheen Bagh with reference to Jinnah and a call out to try and break India (Jinnah wali Azadi), where many miscreants with their own agenda had joined.
 The day was also recorded to have been the coldest in Delhi in the past 100 years.
 On 10 January, the Delhi High Court rejected a plea to shift the Shaheen Bagh protesters.
 The area has been covered with protest artwork.